 Within each domain there are a set of learning objectives, syllabus topics, learning activities and assessment activities.

-The FTP can be undertaken on a fulltime or part- time basis while working in supervised medical management practice in various healthcare settings or government departments or authorities.
-The minimum time fraction for part-time training is 0.5 EFT in supervised medical management practice in the workplace.
+The FTP can be undertaken on a fulltime or part-time basis while working in supervised medical management practice in various healthcare settings or government departments or authorities.
+Part-time training will be dependent on the time fraction of supervised medical management practice in the workplace.
+The minimum time fraction for part-time training is 0.5 FTE.
 The program may be completed in three years of full-time training.

 A Career in Medical Administration